douglasgreen/outlines/computer_science.md

 ## Chapter 9: Databases

-Welcome!
 In today's digital world, information is everywhere.
 But how do we store, organize, and manage vast amounts of it effectively?
 That's where databases come in.
 In Chapter 9, we'll explore these essential tools, focusing on how they structure data, how we interact with them, and why they are critical for almost every modern application.

 So, what exactly is a **database**?
 At its core, a database is simply an **organized collection of information, or data**, stored electronically.
 Think of it as a highly structured digital filing system, designed specifically for efficient storage, retrieval, and management.